-If in the water we placed a thin glass tube so weighted as to cause it to float vertically with a part of the tube projecting out of the water, and we marked the tube exactly at the water level and then transferred the tube to the dilute sulphuric acid, we should find that it would not sink quite so far in the acid as it did in the water.
-We could therefore put another mark on the tube corresponding with the level of the acid mark.
-If we placed the tube in any other fluid, we could at once see by comparing positions of two marks with the level of the fluid what the specific gravity of the fluid was in relation to water, for if the tube sank so that the water mark was covered, the fluid would have a less specific gravity than water, and if the tube did not sink to the level of the 1.25 sulphuric acid mark, the specific gravity of the fluid would be greater than 1.25.
+If, in the water, were placed a thin glass tube so weighted as to cause it to float vertically with a part of the tube projecting out of the water, and the tube marked exactly at the water level and then transferred to the dilute sulphuric acid, it would be found that it would not sink quite so far in the acid as it did in the water.
+Another mark could then be put on the tube corresponding with the level of the acid mark.
+If the tube were placed in any other fluid, it could at once be seen by comparing positions of two marks with the level of the fluid what the specific gravity of the fluid was in relation to water, for if the tube sank so that the water mark was covered, the fluid would have a less specific gravity than water, and if the tube did not sink to the level of the 1.25 sulphuric acid mark, the specific gravity of the fluid would be greater than 1.25.

 The tube is a hydrometer in an elementary form.

 It has already been stated that the electrolyte in the secondary cell increases in strength when the cell is being charged, and decreases in strength as the cell is being discharged.
 In other words, its specific gravity increases on charge and decreases on discharge.
-If, therefore, we placed a hydrometer in the cell, the instrument would give a visible indication of the changes in the specific gravity of the electrolyte, and we should find that the changes were regular.
+If, therefore, a hydrometer were placed in the cell, the instrument would give a visible indication of the changes in the specific gravity of the electrolyte, and it would be found that the changes were regular.

 For example: Assume that the hydrometer shows that the specific gravity of the electrolyte when the cell is discharged is 1.185, and that it shows 1.205 when the cell has been fully charged.
-The change in specific gravity is therefore the difference between the two readings, thus:-
+The change in specific gravity is therefore the difference between the two readings, thus :-